-1 13.
-"Specialty pet food" means a commercial feed prepared and distributed for 2 consumption by canaries, finches, gerbils, goldfish, hamsters, mynahs, psittacine 3 birds, snakes, turtles, and any other domesticated animal normally maintained in a 4 cage or a tank.
-5 4.1- 11-02.
+4.1-41-02.
 Manufacturer's license - Retailer's license.

-6 1. a.
-A person shall obtain a commercial feed manufacturer's license for each facility at 7 which the person manufactures commercial feed if the person distributes the feed 8 within this state.
-9 b.
-A person shall obtain a commercial feed manufacturer's license if the person's 10 name appears on the label of a commercial feed as a guarantor.
-11 c.
-This subsection does not apply to a person that manufactures or guarantees pet 12 food or specialty pet food.
-13 2.
-A person shall obtain a commercial feed retailer's license for each facility at which the 14 person sells commercial feed other than pet food or specialty pet food.
-This 15 subsection does not apply to a person licensed as a commercial feed manufacturer.
-16 3.
-In order to obtain an initial license required by this section, a person shall submit an 17 application form at the time and in the manner required by the agriculture 18 commissioner and: 19 a.
-If the person is applying for a manufacturer's license, a fee in the amount of one 20 hundred twenty dollars for a manufacturer's license; or 21 b.
-If the person is applying for a retailer's license, a fee in the amount of sixty 22 dollars.
-23 4.
-To renew a license required by this section, a person shall submit an application form 24 at the time and in the manner required by the commissioner and: 25 a.
-If the person is applying for a manufacturer's license renewal, a fee in the amount 26 of one hundred dollars; or 27 b.
-If the person is applying for a retailer's license renewal, a fee in the amount of 28 fifty dollars.
-29 5.
-A license issued under this section is valid during the period beginning on January first 30 of an even-numbered year and ending on December thirty-first of the ensuing 31 odd-numbered year.
+- 1. a.
+A person shall obtain a commercial feed manufacturer's license for each facility at which the person manufactures commercial feed if the person distributes the feed within this state. - b.
+A person shall obtain a commercial feed manufacturer's license if the person's name appears on the label of a commercial feed as a guarantor. - c.
+This subsection does not apply to a person that manufactures or guarantees pet food or specialty pet food. - A person shall obtain a commercial feed retailer's license for each facility at which the person sells commercial feed other than pet food or specialty pet food.
+This subsection does not apply to a person licensed as a commercial feed manufacturer. - 3.
+In order to obtain an initial license required by this section, a person shall submit an application form at the time and in the manner required by the agriculture commissioner and: - a.
+If the person is applying for a manufacturer's license, a fee in the amount of one hundred twenty dollars for a manufacturer's license; or - b.
+If the person is applying for a retailer's license, a fee in the amount of sixty dollars.